getodk/docs/odkx-src/scan-using.rst

 You'll be taken to Survey after pressing :guilabel:`Transcribe` on a scan.
 There you'll see a clickable list of all of the fields pulled from your form template, your :guilabel:`Table of Contents`.
 You can return to this screen when transcribing data by pressing the button on the top, left (with your form template's name, the example image below being *scan_TB03_Register1*).

 .. image:: /img/scan-using/scan-review-data.*
-  :alt: View of a scanned form in ODK Survey
+  :alt: View of a scanned form in ODK-X Survey
   :class: device-screen-vertical

 .. _scan-using-survey-verify: